thank you, but it is the same as I tried before (importing in bitcoin core)

 Edit: I updated the FAQ on this topic. bitcoin-tool works as well as bitaddress.org.

-bitaddress.org was the solution, but the first time last week there was a java graphics issue and I have not seen a context menu for right mouse click
+thank you bitaddress.org was the solution, but the first time last week there was a java graphics issue and I have not seen a context menu for right mouse click

 now after a reboot I have seen it and can sweep…